jjsch-dev/at21cs11-eeprom-emulator/Readme.md

     nUSER: 0x41
 ```
 2.  **✍️ Modifying the Option Bytes**
     To repurpose Pin 8 (NRST) as a GPIO, you need to write the Option Bytes using the `puya_write_option_byte.py` script.
+    > [!CAUTION]
-This operation can crash the CPU if done incorrectly, so proceed with caution.
+    > This operation can crash the CPU if done incorrectly, so proceed with caution.

 #### 🧩 Step-by-Step Instructions: